banzaicloud/koperator/README.md

 kubectl create -n kafka -f config/samples/banzaicloud_v1alpha1_kafkacluster.yaml
 ```

-> In this case you have to install prometheus with proper configuration if you want to kafka-operator reacting on alerts.
+> In this case you have to install Prometheus with proper configuration if you want to Kafka-Operator reacting on alerts.

 ### Easy way: installing with Helm